Category: Nonfiction

 • Take More Vacations by Scott Keyes

 Take More Vacations: How to Search Better, Book Cheaper, and Travel the World by Scott Keyes is a travel book published in 2021.
-Straight out of college in 2013, Keynes flew nonstop from New York City to Milan on a flight that typically cost $850 round-trip… He paid $130.
-At the time of his Milan…
+In 2013, fresh out of college and earning just $34,000 a year, Scott Keyes scored a round-trip flight from New York to Milan for just $130 — a ticket that normally cost…

 • Smart Couples Finish Rich by David Bach

 Smart Couples Finish Rich: 9 Steps to Creating a Rich Future for You and Your Partner by David Bach is a personal finance book published in 2001.
-The number one cause of divorce is money.
-It is not very surprising, considering most couples rarely talk about money… unless they are fighting about it.
-Bach’s book…
+Money is the leading cause of divorce, and it’s no surprise given that many couples avoid discussing finances until they’re arguing about them.
+Bach’s book addresses this issue…

 • First to a Million by Dan Sheeks